Catholic Church and the Age of Discovery: Dum diversas

 profit.
 Because of this it is idle to ask, as is frequently done, whether the Portuguese pioneers and Castilian conquistadores were motivated more by greed or by religious zeal.
 In the Hispanic crusading expansionist ideology, the two went together."

 When Islam presented a serious military threat to Italy and Central Europe during the mid-15th century, Pope Nicholas V tried to unite Christendom against them but failed.
 He then granted Portugal the right to subdue and even enslave Muslims, pagans and other unbelievers in the papal bull Dum Diversas (1452).
 The following year saw the Fall of Constantinople to Muslim invaders.
 Several decades later, European colonizers and missionaries spread Catholicism to the Americas, Asia, Africa and Oceania.
 Pope Alexander VI had awarded colonial rights over most of the newly discovered lands to Spain and Portugal.
 Under the patronato system, however, state authorities, not the Vatican, controlled all clerical appointments in the new colonies.
 Thus, the 1455 Papal Bull Romanus Pontifex granted the Portuguese all lands behind Cape Bojador and allows to reduce pagans and other enemies of Christ to perpetual slavery.

 Later, the 1481 Papal Bull Aeterni regis granted all lands south of the Canary Islands to Portugal, while in May 1493 the Spanish-born Pope Alexander VI decreed in the Bull Inter caetera that all lands west of a meridian only 100 leagues west of the Cape Verde Islands should belong to Spain while new lands discovered east of that line would belong to Portugal.
 A further Bull, Dudum siquidem, made some more concessions to Spain, and the pope's arrangements were then amended by the Treaty of Tordesillas of 1494 negotiated between Spain and Portugal.
+Portugal's patronage was termed thepadroado.